metabrainz/spambrainz_ml/LodBrok.md

 ### Model evaluation

-1) Another pickle file is created to test the model that we trained, this is stored in "test.pickle" file.
+1) Another pickle file is created to evaluate the model that we trained, this is stored in "spambrainz_dataset_eval.pickle" file.
 2) It is then evaluated with the model we saved earlier in "eval.py".
-This will show how accurately the model predicted against the test data.
+This will show how accurately the model fairs against the eval data.
+This is useful to avoid overfitting or underfitting of the model.

 This is the result of evaluation done on:
 ![](eval.png)

+### Model prediction

+1) New dataset named "spambrainz_dataset_predict.pickle" is used to test the model predictions and how accurate it is with new data.
+2) The check_predict.py predicts the data given without any label specifying the type of editor account.

 In summary the Lodbrok model achieves a very high spam detection rate while simultaneously maintaining a low false positive rate.
 Data falsely classified by the model should be further examined to determine whether it really is part of the right dataset or whether there is a deficit of a certain type of data.